elmerdotdev/ciccc-web-dev-1-responsive-exercise/README.md

 ## Objective

-Create a simple, responsive webpage using basic HTML and CSS, incorporating multiple elements and styles.
+Create a simple, responsive webpage using basic HTML and CSS.
+You’ll build a well-structured layout and add your own media queries to make it responsive.

 ## Instructions